We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn

 No More Stroller Wagons

 A couple of years ago, Keenz stroller wagons had become very popular for use at Disney World.
 They were able to get around the “no wagons” rule by the simple fact they have handles like a stroller you push in front of you, not pull behind you.

 Well, Disney put the kibosh on having any sort of stroller wagon.
-I don’t know the reasoning why, but my assumption with both of these changes has to do with trying to declutter spaces as much as possible before the huge crowds descend for Star Wars: Galaxy’s Edge.
+I don’t know the reasoning why, but my assumption is that the stroller wagons are a bit bulkier and unwieldy.